-- 30. Macronutrients include each of the following except one.
-Which one is the exception?
+- 30. Which is NOT a macronutrient?

 - a.
 Fat

 - b.
 Polyunsaturated fatty acids

 - c.
 Carbohydrate

 - d.
 Protein

 - e.
 Vitamins

-Vitamins and minerals are considered micronutrients.
-Macronutrients are defined as being the classes of chemical compounds humans consume in the largest quantities and which provide bulk energy.
+Vitamins and minerals are considered micronutrients, not macronutrients.
+Macronutrients are defined as being the classes of chemical compounds, humans consume in the largest quantities and which provide bulk energy.
 Conversely, micronutrients are needed by the body in small amounts.